 Grady-White's sea chest is a raw-water reservoir that provides raw water for all systems livewells, generator, air conditioning, washdowns, and more.
 This is a remarkable system and one that we have never seen in this class of boat.

 The helm also holds the Fusion stereo system controls for the bow and T-top speakers.
 A separate Fusion control head is located in the console cabin, and the company uses the latest Fusion Signature Series speakers to deliver the sound everywhere on the boat.

-Air-conditioning vents in the dash panel and under the seats will give captain and crew welcome cool air on steamy hot and humid days in the tropics.
+Air-conditioning vents in the dash panel and under the seats will give the captain and crew welcome cool air on steamy hot and humid days in the tropics.

-The entire helm area is covered by a stylish T-top (AV2 T-top®), and three-sided enclosure with an integrated wraparound, one-piece windshield.
+The entire helm area is covered by a stylish T-top (AV2 T-top®), and a three-sided enclosure with an integrated wraparound, one-piece windshield.
 The forward mullions have been moved slightly back and kept narrow to maximize sightlines.
-Electric side windows and a large overhead hatch allow in plenty of fresh air, when the heating or 16,000 BTU air conditioning system is not needed.
+Electric side windows and a large overhead hatch allow in plenty of fresh air when the heating or 16,000 BTU air conditioning system is not needed.
 The top includes a built-in SureShade® electronically retractable cockpit shade that extends over the aft-facing seats to keep guests there out of the sun and rain.